-There are various options for outscaling innovations in the field of natural resource management.
-Innovation is an amalgamation of technology, local adaptation, social inclusivity, and access to the end users.
-It is important to understand the big challenges associated with "half innovations" and the successful cases of converting them into "full innovations" based on local needs.
-Major requisitions for outscaling natural resource management (NRM) innovations includes long-term investment, system approach, portfolio of policies and practices, patience, capacity, innovation led business models and robust ex ante analysis on return on investment.
+There are various options for outscaling innovations in natural resource management.
+Innovation is an amalgamation of technology, local adaptation, social inclusivity, and access of end users.
+It is important to understand the big challenges associated with "half innovations" and the successful cases of converting half innovations into full innovations based on local needs.
+Major requisitions for outscaling NRM innovations includes long-term investment, system approach, portfolio of policies and practices, patience, capacity, innovation led business models and robust ex ante analysis on return on investment.
 The scientific social responsibility/ science-corporate social responsibility needs to be given due importance.
 Since these NRM based innovations generate lot of social and environmental goods, there is an urgent need for greater public investment in their promotion and use (Jat, 2017).

-The various technologies outscaled by public institutions, such as Indian Agricultural Research Institute (IARI) and strategies adopted for outscaling innovations include technology commercialization through public-private partnership (PPP), assuring access to knowledge and information through PUSA KRISHI-app, partnerships for enhancing service provision and linking farmers with market through FPO (Beej India Ltd.).
+various technologies outscaled by public institutions, Indian Agricultural Research Institute (IARI) and strategies for outscaling innovations include technology commercialization through PPP, assuring access to knowledge and information through PUSA KRISHI-app, partnerships for enhancing service provision and linking farmers with market through FPO (Beej India Ltd.).
 The issues, concerns and challenges include disconnect between production and marketing, licensing issues with industries, lack of exclusive funding support to agro start-ups, insufficient delegation of powers to cutting edge level institutions, lack of strong actions against IP violation, lack of trained professionals and technology readiness.
-The way forward could be demand driven R&D, with more industry/research/ academia interaction, technology transfer and integration with incubation for start-up, virtual marketing place and use of mobile/internet technologies.
+The way forward could be demand driven R &D, with more industry/research/academia interaction, technology transfer and integration with incubation for start-up, virtual marketing place and use of mobile/internet technologies.

 Greater emphasis is required for providing incentives to the researchers ICAR has taken steps to grant incentives for patenting, innovations and partnership and to establish IP management structure involving institute and zonal technology management units and national platform - Agrinnovate India Ltd - for interface with private sector, including international technology transfer.
-Emphasis had also been laid on the role of vision, skill, incentives, resources and action plan for innovation.
+Emphasis had also laid on the role of vision, skill, incentives, resources and action plan for innovation.
 There is a need for establishing central cell/platform to screen the innovations at ICAR level.
 There is also a need for creating innovation fund to promote and commercialize new technologies.
-The research initiatives also must now be taken-up in a systems' approach rather than the present trend of single approach based on disciplines /commodities.
+The research efforts needs to be taken-up in a systems' approach rather than the trend based on disciplines / commodities.